Putin: Russian economy to overcome 'reckless' sanctions

 Putin said trying to damage the Russian economy “didn't work."

 "Russian enterprises and government authorities worked in a composed and professional manner,” he said.
 “We're normalizing the economic situation.
-We stabilized the financial markets, the baking system, the trade system.”
+We stabilized the financial markets, the banking system, the trade system.”

 Russia's projected inflation rate has fallen marginally, but the current projected annual rate of 16.7% is still too high, he said.